The Bight Reef, Providenciales.

 It’s quite common to spot green turtles and hawksbill turtles, as well as southern brown stingrays and the occasional spotted eagle ray.
 As they are accustomed to the regular snorkelers, the creatures at the Bight Reef tend to be more approachable than those at other reefs in the Turks and Caicos.
 If you’re lucky, you may even spot a nurse shark resting on the ocean floor.

-The fish sightings include stoplight parrotfish, blue parrotfish, bar jacks, Nassau groupers, queen angelfish, butterflyfish, barracudas, porcupinefish, trumpetfish, squirrelfish, yellowtail snapper, queen triggerfish, sergeant majors, damselfish, scrawled filefish, schoolmasters, trunkfish, and yellow goatfish, to just name a few of the species at the reef.
+The fish sightings include stoplight parrotfish, blue parrotfish, bar jacks, Nassau grouper, queen angelfish, butterflyfish, barracuda, porcupinefish, trumpetfish, squirrelfish, yellowtail snapper, queen triggerfish, sergeant majors, damselfish, scrawled filefish, schoolmasters, trunkfish, and yellow goatfish, to name a few of the species at the reef.

-Under the ledges and in crevices are spiny lobsters, banded coral shrimp, spotted moray eels, and sea cucumbers.
+Under the ledges and in crevices are Caribbean spiny lobster, banded coral shrimp, spotted moray eels, and sea cucumbers.

 Hard and soft corals can be seen across the entire Bight Reef system, and the most impressive examples are seen at the deeper eastern side of the reef.